pingcap/docs/tools/syncer.md

 #### title: binlog events

 - metrics: `rate(syncer_binlog_event_count[1m])`
-- info: QPS of the binlog event that has been recieved by Syncer
+- info: QPS of the binlog event that has been received by Syncer

 #### title: binlog event transform